jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 2. Include our new controller and route in our `router.ex` file.

-3. Put the required the configuration for Ueberauth in our `config/config.exs` file.
+3. Put the required configuration for Ueberauth in our `config/config.exs` file.

 4. Add a button to the UI for login.
 While we won't spend time in this article building the UI, we will touch on the required pieces.